danielfeng/iCalculator/README.md

 Introduction
 ------------

 iCalculator is a iphone app.
-It is my fist iphone app for iphone.
+It is my first iphone app for iphone.

 How to test
 -----------